Tree falls, traps man in San Francisco park

-SAN FRANCISCO (KGO) --San Francisco firefighters were working to rescue a man after a tree fell on him in San Francisco's McLaren Park, causing serious injuries Sunday.
+SAN FRANCISCO (KGO) --San Francisco firefighters rescued a man after a tree fell on him in San Francisco's McLaren Park, causing serious injuries Sunday.

+Tree falls on man at MCLAREN PARK, he calls 911 from cell while under tree.
+Parks & Rec & someone from City Attorney's Office on scene pic.twitter.com/LWpRDOXTE0— Melanie Woodrow (@MelanieWoodrow) April 2, 2018

 The man called 911 to report that he was trapped and hurt around 3 p.m.